 How much: Two tempura oysters with Champagne aioli and smoked herring caviar, £6.50

 Pearl of wisdom: Established in 1996, Brewer Street’s seafood mainstay is classic Soho: cool, relaxed, a tad cramped and buzzing with life.
 Seafood fans will appreciate the overflowing displays of shellfish on ice, while a dedicated oyster menu is supported by Randall & Aubin Champagne by the glass (£12.50).

 Where: 16 Brewer Street, W1F 0SQ

 Pearl of wisdom: A sparkling crustacea bar glistening with fresh produce forms the seafood altar at the centre of celebrity hangout Scott’s.
-Chef-favourite Loch Ryan natives are currently on the menu, or try a fried oyster with spiced avocado cream.
+Try six or 12 Lindisfarne, Dungarvan or Morecambe Bay rock oysters, or how about a fried oyster with spiced avocado cream?